chiaratardioli/aws-restart-journey/Labs/Extra Labs/Lab04-Troubleshoot_CloudFormation.md

 After saving the changes, I deleted the failed stack and created a new one.

 This time, the stack creation completed successfully.
+Also, the Outputs section includes the PublicIP address of the web server and the name of the S3 bucket that was created.

 ![Successful Stack Creation](./images/EX-04-stack-success.png)